-Off street car parking is determined by the number of habitable rooms a house has and it is considered that the extended house will require three off street spaces.
-This will mean that the front garden will need to be fully converted to parking, however, it will also help to limit the number of cars parked in the street.
-The property only has a small area of grass to the front at the moment and it is not considered that the loss of this will have a detrimental impact on the streetscape.
-Indeed, there are already other properties within the street that have completely converted the front garden to parking.
+Off-street car parking is determined by the number of habitable rooms a house has and it is considered that, the extended house will require three off-street spaces.
+The property already has two off-street parking spaces on the driveway and an additional space is required.
+This will mean that the front garden will need to be altered to provide an additional parking space.
+The property only has a small area of grass to the front at the moment and it is not considered that, the loss of this will have a detrimental impact on the streetscape.
+In terms of visibility, the gardens are all open plan so there is nothing obstructing the visibility splay, other than potentially parked cars, and that would be the same for any house in the street and would be the case whether the drive was for one car or three.
+Indeed, there are already other properties within the street that have converted front gardens to provide additional parking as the creation of a monoblock hardstanding in most instances does not require planning permission.